l7mp/stunner/examples/kurento-one2one-call/README.md

 And that's all.
 We added only 32 lines of code to the Kurento demo to make it work with Kubernetes, with most of the changes needed to return the ephemeral public STUN/TURN URI and credentials to the clients.
-If you allocate STUNner to a stable IP or DNS name, you don't even need to modify *anything* in the demo and it will just work.
+If you allocate STUNner to a stable IP and domain name, you don't even need to modify *anything* in the demo and it will just work.

 ### Scaling